Health Canada warns that products sold by Dutta Health Centre-Ayurvedic Clinic in Surrey, B.C., may pose health risks

 Mercury is a heavy metal that poses serious health risks.
 Ingestion of excessive amounts of mercury may result in an accumulation of the metal in vital organs of the body.
 Children, pregnant women and breastfeeding women are most susceptible to the toxic effects of heavy metals.
 The toxic effects of mercury include irritability, tremors, memory loss, insomnia, concentration problems, and kidney and brain damage.

-Health Canada testing identified heavy metals in the following three products, but is warning that all products from this clinic may pose health risks:
+Health Canada testing identified heavy metals and other substances in the following products, but is warning that all products from this clinic may pose health risks:

 |Photo(s)||Product or Ingredient(s)||Contaminant|